How Do You Optimize Game Art Assets on Blender?

 2. Creating High Level Details on Low Polygon Objects

-As mentioned before, this could be done by using a Multires modifier or by retopologizing the high polygon count and making a low poly version then baking the details of the high poly one ontop of the low poly one.
+As mentioned before, this could be done by using a Multires modifier or by retopologizing the high polygon count and making a low poly version then baking the details of the high poly one onto the low poly one.
 Retopology could be done by several plugins like RetopoFlow or by using Blender Quad Remesher.

 3. Using Post-Process Techniques for Textures

 Using post-process techniques like increasing texture sharpness could help you retain the quality in your assets.
-This could be done through other 2D image-manipulating softwares like Photoshop/Krita/GIMP, or by using Blender’s Compositor’s Sharpen filter node.
+This could be done through other 2D image-manipulating software like Photoshop/Krita/GIMP, or by using Blender’s Compositor’s Sharpen filter node.

 At the end of the day, we always have to aim for that balance between quality and performance, so make sure to decrease the polygon count as much as possible yet maintain the main edge flows of the object and the general silhouette.
 You can decrease the texture file size as much as possible, yet make sure it is sharp enough and appealing to the players’ eyes.